kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md

 \(ii\) The minimum determined by design substantiation; and

-\(2\) Not more than a value determined under §27.33(a)(1) and (b)(1).
+\(2\) Not more than a value determined under [[Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md#§27.33   Main rotor speed and pitch limits.|§27.33]](a)(1) and (b)(1).

 ### §27.1519   Weight and center of gravity.

-The weight and center of gravity limitations determined under §§27.25 and 27.27, respectively, must be established as operating limitations.
+The weight and center of gravity limitations determined under §[[Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md#§27.25   Weight limits.|§27.25]] and 27.27, respectively, must be established as operating limitations.

 \[Amdt.
 27-2, 33 FR 965, Jan.
 26, 1968, as amended by Amdt.
 27-21, 49 FR 44435, Nov.
 6, 1984\]